vuestorefront/vue-storefront/packages/core/docs/community/sponsorship-program.md

 ## How is the sponsorship being paid?

-The sponsorship will be paid via the GitHub Sponsorship program or Patreon.
+The sponsorship is paid using the GitHub Sponsorship program or Patreon.
 There is no other form currently available.

 ## The project has more than one developer maintaining it.
 How will the sponsorship work?